“Create meaning in everything that you practice.”

-When we tackle creative tasks as soon as we rise, even if only for a few minutes, we orient ourselves to practice, and that helps us stay in touch with our musical selves all day long.
+When we tackle creative tasks as soon as we rise, even if only for a few minutes, we orient ourselves to practice, which helps us stay in touch with our musical selves all day long.
 And we don’t need to actually play or sing – mental practice and score study can be equally effective.

 3. Have Scores & Practice Notes Handy

-Throughout the day, when time allows, a few minutes of score study or reviewing of practice notes mobilizes our mental faculties so that when our practice time arrives, we’re fired up with ideas and motivation.
+Throughout the day, when time allows, a few minutes of score study or practice notes review mobilizes our mental faculties so that, when our practice time arrives, we’re fired up with ideas and motivation.

-The processes involved in precise mental imaging activate our brains in ways so similar to actual practice that we can use imaging throughout the day to accomplish small practice goals.
+The processes involved in precise mental imaging activate our brains in ways so similar to actual practice that we can use imaging anytime to accomplish small practice goals.

-One of the benefits of mental imaging is that at times such as when we’re waiting in lines, we can image playing a passage or two and, in the process, memorize, review fingerings, or try out interpretive ideas.
+One of the benefits of mental imaging is that at times such as when we’re riding public transport, we can image playing a passage or two and, in the process, memorize, review technical details, or try out interpretive ideas.
 Such microcreating keeps our artistic energies flowing and our brains oriented toward our music making.

 6. Conclude Practice Sessions with Precise Objectives

 7. Affirm Your Creative Commitment

 Creative work challenges us in countless ways, and we need to be ready for difficulties so that they don’t sap our energies.
-When creative problems or turbulent situations, it’s crucial that we embody habits of positivity that fuel our creative spirits.
-One of the most potent such habits is to employ affirmations.
-A personal favorite: “I’m grateful to be able to make and share music.”
+When creative problems or turbulent life circumstances, it’s crucial that we embody habits of positivity that fuel our creative spirits.
+One of the most potent habits is to employ affirmations.
+A personal favorite: “I’m grateful to be able to make music.”

 © 2014 Gerald Klickstein